mchenliu/Python_DataJob_Project/README.md

    - Pandas Library: This was used to analyze the data.
    - Matplotlib Library: This was used to visualized the data.
    - Seaborn Library: This was used to create more advanced visuals.

-📓 Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis.
+📓 Jupyter Notebooks: The tool I used to run my Python scripts which enables me to include my notes and analysis.

 💻 Visual Studio Code: A lightweight, versatile code editor.
 I utilized     Visual Studio Code to edit project scripts and manage images, ensuring seamless integration and synchronization with GitHub for version control and collaboration.

 🐙 Git & Github: My go-to for version control and tracking my project progress.

 # ETL
+Extraced data from [Hugging Face](https://huggingface.co/datasets/lukebarousse/data_jobs), performed initial data cleaning to ensure accuracy and usability.

+**Import and Clean Data**

 ```python
 # importing libraries